 Employers are looking for certified professionals.

-Another crucial trend to keep an eye on is that job seekers are upskilling from home and getting certified for more complex roles, despite being in lockdown and despite the pandemic’s challenges.
+Another crucial trend to keep an eye on is that job seekers are upskilling from home and getting certified for more complex roles, despite being in lockdown and the pandemic’s challenges.
 A clear example is the healthcare industry.
 Employers are increasingly getting candidates who have already completed their ACLS certification courses and are ready to assume more nuanced and broader roles in their institutions and medical practices.

 Employers are relying on automation and AI